file-format/Docs/en/database/adb.md

 ## ADB File Format - More Information

-The internal file format information of .adb files are not available for developer's reference.
+The internal file format information of .adb files is not available for developer's reference.

 ## References